 - Exercise and grooming add-ons are available.

-- They can advise you on the suitable carrier for the trip.
+- They can advise you on a suitable carrier for the trip.

 - Airpets International will relocate many species, including lizards, rabbits, and even skunks.